paupino/rust-decimal/README.md

 Implements `rand::distributions::Distribution<Decimal>` to allow the creation of random instances.

+Note: When using `rand::Rng` trait to generate a decimal between a range of two other decimals, the scale of the randomly-generated decimal will be the same as the scale of the input decimals (or, if the inputs have different scales, the higher of the two).

 ### `rkyv`
 Enables [rkyv](https://github.com/rkyv/rkyv) serialization for `Decimal`.
 Supports rkyv's safe API when the `rkyv-safe` feature is enabled as well.